dot-layer/blog/content/blog/2018-11-17-stein-baseball.md

 Charles Stein, in an interview by Y.K.
 Leong.
 </div>

 There is nothing from my first stats course that I remember more clearly than Prof. Asgharian repeating "I have seen what I should have seen" to describe the idea behind maximum likelihood theory.
-Given a family of models, the maximum likelihood estimator (MLE) indeed consists of the set of parameters that maximizes the probability of observing the dataset we have observed.
-This idea, generally associated to Sir Ronald A. Fisher, profoundly changed the field of statistics at a time when access to data wasn't at all like today.
+Given a family of models, maximum likelihood estimation consists of finding which values of the parameters maximizes the probability of observing the dataset we have observed.
+This idea, popularized in part by Sir Ronald A. Fisher, profoundly changed the field of statistics at a time when access to data wasn't at all like today.
 In their book [**Computer Age Statistical Inference: Algorithms, Evidence, and Data Science** (Chapter 7)](https://web.stanford.edu/~hastie/CASI_files/PDF/casi.pdf), Bradley Efron and Trevor Hastie write:

 > If Fisher had lived in the era of “apps,” maximum likelihood estimation might have made him a billionaire.